macmcmeans/localDataStorage/README.md

 ## Events
 The native localStorage change event is... lacking.
 Per the misguided whims of the interweb gods, a web page in your browser isn't permitted to listen to change events that it alone triggers.
 However, in the event you'd like to keep an ear out for changes, localDataStorage will let you.
 The interface fires a custom event on key value changes, such as those made by the *chopget*, *clear*, *forceset*, *remove*, *rename*, *safeset*, *set* and *softset* methods.
-The event returns an activity timestamp and message, as well as expected details about the affected key with its old and new values (and old and new data types, etc.) This code snippet shows what's exposed so you can respond accordingly:
+The event returns an activity timestamp and message, as well as expected details about the affected key with its old and new values (and old and new data types, etc.) Insert your own function here to catch the changes.
+This code snippet shows what's exposed so you can respond accordingly:

 ```js
 const nowICanSeeLocalStorageChangeEvents = function( e ) {